Rescue process

 Is the dog spayed or neutered?
 If not, is that scheduled?

-Why it matters: This affects health planning and sometimes behavior.
+Why it matters: This affects health planning and sometimes behavior, and is often relevant to the cost timeline.

 Has the dog been dewormed and treated for parasites?

 Why it matters: Dogs from overseas transport often have parasite exposure.
-Know the treatment status.
+Know the treatment status and any parasites detected.

 Is the microchip registration complete and in your name?

-Why it matters: A chip with outdated information is nearly useless if the dog escapes.
+Why it matters: A chip with outdated or missing information is nearly useless if the dog escapes.
+Verify the database entry before pickup.

 Are there any known medical issues, medications, or dietary needs?